 It has to be easy, comfortable and safe to commute to work by bike in all of Denmark’s Capital Region.
 On this site you can find more information about the different routes.

-There are a total of 45 cycle superhighways planned, which in structure resembles the expansion of both rail and road network in the metropolitan area, i.e. with radial routes (with one common starting point) with the direction in and out of town and ring routes across the city.
+There are over 60 cycle superhighways planned, which in structure resembles the expansion of both rail and road network in the metropolitan area, i.e. with radial routes (with one common starting point) with the direction in and out of town and ring routes across the city.
 The network was conceived using the municipal local knowledge and input from stakeholders and interested citizens and current users of the bike trails.
 Most of the trails run along existing trails and roads, but some routes will be established in a brand new course.

-To date 45 cycle superhighways have been planned in the Capitol Region in a net of approximately 746 kilometers.
-By 2021 a total of 15 routes will be built.
-Today commuters have access to eight cycle superhighways.
+To date over 60 cycle superhighways have been planned in the Capitol Region in a net of approximately more than 850 kilometers.
+Today commuters have access to nine cycle superhighways.
 The first route, Albertslundruten C99, opened in 2012 and the second route, Farumruten C95, followed in 2013.
 In 2016 one route, Ishøjruten opened followed by five routes in 2017.
+Farum-Allerødruten opened in the fall of 2020.